ShyftXero/byoctf_discord/README.md

   - What skills are required to accomplish the challenge?
     - how much customization/tailoring of existing exploit code is required?
     - How much code
-  - How impactful is the challenge
+  - How impactful is the challenge?
     - "gee whiz" factor for the uninitated
   - How much attention do you want your challenge to get?
     - It's just a reality that high value flags get looked at more.